Majjhima Nikāya 106

 Tassa taṁ upekkhaṁ anabhinandato anabhivadato anajjhosāya tiṭṭhato na tannissitaṁ hoti viññāṇaṁ na tadupādānaṁ.

-So their consciousness doesn’t rely on that and grasp it.
+So their consciousness doesn’t have that as support and fuel for grasping.

 Anupādāno, ānanda, bhikkhu parinibbāyatī”ti.